jay23606/minimal-htmx/README.md

 - **Example:** `<button hx-get="/api/data" hx-target="#result" hx-select="p">Load Data</button>`

 ## `hx-load`
 - **Description:** Specifies a JavaScript function to run when the element is first introduced
 - **Example:** `<button hx-class="fun" hx-load="el.click()">Next</button>`

 ## `hx-applied`

-- **Description:** This attribute is applied automatically and is used to keep track of whether a new element with a http verb is introduced
+- **Description:** This attribute is applied automatically and is used to keep track of whether a new element with a http verb is introduced (only elements with verbs are considered)

 ## Examples